bringhurst/snnd/SNNP.md

 - Unknown magic values, versions, or message types MUST be ignored.
 - Message types 0x02–0x0F, 0x11–0xFF are reserved for future use.
+- Reserved fields MUST be ignored by receivers.
 - Optional fields may be appended after mandatory fields, provided backward compatibility is maintained.